fenago/python-networking-sysadmins/scripting/lab_guides/Lab_1.md

-We can access the values from a list by using index[]{#id325837136 .indexterm} values.
+We can access the values from a list by using index values.
 We will specify the index number in `[ and ]`.
 Index starts from `0`.
 Refer to the given example: